AllAroundD/Budget-Tracker/README.md

 # Budget-Tracker
-Budget Tracker application to allow for offline access and functionality
+Budget Tracker is a PWA (Progressive Web Application) to allow for offline access and functionality and then once back online, the transactions are added to the tracker.

 ## Table of Contents
   - [Installation](#Installation)